-Medical Humanities Pedagogy is an example of our innovation within interdisciplinary teaching and learning; our current AHRC-funded project is entitled 'Modernism, Medicine and the Embodied Mind' in collaboration with the universities of Bristol and Exeter.
-IATL recently co-hosted an interdisciplinary event for this group, featuring both pedagogic and performance-based elements.
+Medical Humanities Pedagogy is an example of our innovation within interdisciplinary teaching and learning; our most recent project was 'Modernism, Medicine and the Embodied Mind' (AHRC, 2015-16) in collaboration with the universities of Bristol and Exeter.
+IATL co-hosted an interdisciplinary event for this group in March 2016, 'Ageing, Embodiment and the Self', which featured both pedagogic and performance-based elements.

 Since 2010 we have been collaborating with academic staff from both WMS and the Arts Faculty to explore the pedagogic implications of the Medical Humanities movement.
 This work is led by Jonathan Heron and draws upon previous collaborations between the CAPITAL Centre and the Centre for the History of Medicine.
-The IATL Student Ensemble contributed to the Open-space Learning (OSL) project Psychiatry, Performance and Play (2011; see case study below) with Dr Matthew Broome, which brought clinicians together with performers.
+The IATL Student Ensemble contributed to the Open-space Learning project Psychiatry, Performance and Play (2011) with Dr Matthew Broome (IATL Senior Associate Fellow), which brought clinicians together with performers.
 Jonathan has also worked closely with Dr Elizabeth Barry on the AHRC-funded Beckett and Brain Science (2012; see below) and her IATL Academic Fellowship to develop an interdisciplinary module The Medical Mind in Literature and Culture (see below).

 Other examples of Medical Humanities education at the University of Warwick include the following activities: